Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 ### 1. Define Business Goals

 An important step.
 Things only happen when there is a tangible goal for the business.
-MDM drives two main types of value stream:
+MDM drives two main types of value streams:

 1. MDM drives a short-term return on its investment by managing inconsistencies, improving analysis and reducing the effort to visualise and analyse data.
 2. A longer-term return is the capability to model and simulate how changes affect business performance.
 MDM allows business modelling and testing, which can make analytics a strategic investment.